FullstopCoding/100-days-of-code/log.md

 I also got another lead on working with a developer at work, and maybe a potential opportunity to go work with the IoT team on some of their projects.
 We'll see...the team needs a bit of a budget and more projects, but it's a good lead!

 Managed to get through most of the "how-to-npm" course before I had to go and attend to Scout again.
 Managed to stream for 1.5 hours, but took in quite a bit of npm.

+### Day 25: July 15, 2017, Saturday

+**Today's Progress**:

+Very late start, but busy in the personal life and 23:00 start is better than no start at all!

+Managed to code until 00:22.
+Only got in ~1.5 hours of coding/streaming after a long day.
+I have some more time tomorrow before I have to head out (12:00) and then I'm arriving home late again.
+Node is interesting...it's a lot "tougher" but only because it's all new to me, so I'm going through the trial and error of "does this work?" and "does this pass through to the console?".
+So I have to check a lot more where my code is failing, and the new interactions especially with the async calls.